Kitesurfing at Daymer Bay

 Hazards

-Outgoing tide up to 8 knots — incoming or slack tide ONLY · No kiting 10am–6pm in July and August · Boats in the estuary — maintain safe distance
+Camel Estuary outgoing tide up to 8 knots — incoming or slack tide ONLY · Doom Bar sandbar at estuary mouth creates dangerous currents and breaking waves on ebb spring tides — stay well clear · No kiting 10am–6pm in July and August · Boats and water taxis operating in the estuary — maintain safe distance at all times · S and SE winds are onshore — not suitable for kitesurfing

 Local notes

+Daymer Bay is accessed from Rock village — take the B3314 from Wadebridge or the ferry from Padstow.
 The car park is operated by Alliance Parking with charges running 8am–10pm: up to 1 hour £1.30, up to 3 hours £3.80, up to 4 hours £5.00, up to 12 hours £6.20.
-Note: the system charges from the moment you cross the car park boundary on entry and exit — not just for time spent parked.
+Note: the ANPR system charges from the moment you cross the car park boundary on entry and exit — not just for the time you are stationary.

 Check live conditions at Daymer Bay